hmcts/civil-ccd-definition/README.md

 ### Preview environment

 Preview environment will be created when opening new PR.
 Camunda BPMN definitions will be pulled from the latest GitHub release.
-Service instance will be running the latest image version deployed to ACR.
+Service instance will be running the latest image version deployed to ACR

 To access XUI visit url (make sure that it starts with `https`, otherwise IDAM won't let you log in):